CryptoProcessing/api-docs/source/includes/_orders.md

 `status` | Order's status.
-Available options: ["NEW", "PROCESSING", "PENDING", "SUCCESS", "FAIL"] `external_payout_address` | Payout address related to pyout currency `external_payout_currency` | Payout currency (what merchant takes)
+Available options: ["NEW", "PROCESSING", "PENDING", "SUCCESS", "FAIL"] `external_payout_address` | Payout address related to pyout currency `external_payout_currency` | Payout currency (what merchant takes) `secret_for_success_redirect` | Some secret key which will be included in GET params for success redirect endpoint `secret_for_fail_redirect` | Some secret key which will be included in GET params for fail redirect endpoint

 ## Create order